BlaanTeam/ts-sql-builder/README.md

-# SQL Query Builder for Node.js
+# SQL Query & Schema Builder for Node.js

 A straightforward api for SQL query & schema generation.